 Bachelor of Agriculture, Class of 1996

 Since completing his degree at Roseworthy, Andrew has worked on his family farm, Tarree Pastoral.
-Working alongside him is his father Trevor, sister Karen and wife Sandy (whom is also profiled!).
+Working alongside him is his father Trevor, sister Karen and wife Sandy (who is also profiled).
 The team drylands 5000 hectares a year of crops at Loxton in the Riverland, where most of the grain goes towards their 1000 sow piggery.

 “This has come in handy as our business has continued to grow.
 We now employ 15 people.”

 Andrew loved playing footy for the Roseworthy club, the Pink Panthers.
 “We were still in the Adelaide plains league at the time and got thrashed most weeks, but it was a great bunch of guys and we always ensured we had a good time.”